anetapuha/freeCodeCamp/docs/style-guide-for-guide-articles.md

 ## Code Blocks

-Campers will likely use Guide articles as a quick reference to look up syntax.
+Campers will likely use Guide Articles as a quick reference to look up syntax.
 Articles should have simple real-world examples that show common-use cases of that syntax.

 GitHub-flavored markdown supports [syntax highlighting in code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting) for many programming languages.